defold/defold/CONTRIBUTING.md

 ### Solutions should solve frequent or complex Problems
-The reason game developers use game engines instead of develop games completely from scratch is that game engines provide Solutions to complex and frequent Problems to allow game developers to focus on creating games.
-This is important to keep in mind when discussing Problems.
+The reason game developers use game engines instead of creating games completely from scratch is that game engines provide Solutions to complex and frequent Problems.
+This allows game developers to focus on creating games instead of solving technology problems.
 Game engines exist to solve Problems, but game engines can not solve all Problems.
 Some Problems require Solutions that have more to do with the game than with the engine and some Problems are easy to solve and can be left for the developer or a third party library to solve.

 Best practice: *"Do not try to solve all problems.
 Focus on frequent or complex problems."*